nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 By merging lower-level summaries, Go implicitly builds a hierarchical structure that enables efficient tracking of contiguous free pages.
 It manages the entire virtual address space using a single global [*radix tree*](https://en.wikipedia.org/wiki/Radix_tree) of summaries as depicted in the figure below.
 Each <span style="color:#0f8088">blue</span> box represents a summary for a contiguous memory chunk and its dotted lines to the next level reflects what portion in the next level it covers.
-The <span style="color:#81b365">green</span> box represents the bitmap that a leaf node summary refers to.
+The <span style="color:#81b365">green</span> box represents the bitmap of 512 pages that a leaf node summary refers to.

 | <img src="/assets/2025-06-03-memory_allocation_in_go/summary_radix_tree.png" width=900> |
 |:---------------------------------------------------------------------------------------:|